imths/imths.github.io/projects/rhs-restaurant.md

   - CSS
   - JS
   - JSON
-summary: "An old restaurant project for high school that made use of a JSON file"
+summary: "An old restaurant project for high school that made use of a JSON file."
 ---

 <img height="200px" class="img-thumbnail" src="../img/rhs-hamburger.png">